python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONCOERCECLOCALE

-   If set to the value ``0``, causes the main Python command line application to skip coercing the legacy ASCII-based C and POSIX locales to a more capable UTF-8 based alternative.
+   If set to the value ``0`` (encoded as ASCII bytes), causes the main Python command line application to skip coercing the legacy ASCII-based C and POSIX locales to a more capable UTF-8 based alternative.
+Locale coercion is also skipped if the ``LC_ALL`` locale override environment variable is set (as setting ``LC_CTYPE`` will have no effect in that case).

-   If this variable is *not* set (or is set to a value other than ``0``), the ``LC_ALL`` locale override environment variable is also not set, and the current locale reported for the ``LC_CTYPE`` category is either the default ``C`` locale, or else the explicitly ASCII-based ``POSIX`` locale, then the Python CLI will attempt to configure the following locales for the ``LC_CTYPE`` category in the order listed before loading the interpreter
+   Otherwise, when the current locale reported for the ``LC_CTYPE`` category is either the default ``C`` locale, or else the explicitly ASCII-based ``POSIX`` locale, then the Python CLI will attempt to configure the following locales for the ``LC_CTYPE`` category in the order listed before beginning to initalise the interpreter runtime:
-   runtime:

    * ``C.UTF-8``
    * ``C.utf8``
    * ``UTF-8``

-   If setting one of these locale categories succeeds, then the ``LC_CTYPE`` environment variable will also be set accordingly in the current process environment before the Python runtime is initialized.
+   If enabling one of these locale categories succeeds, then the ``LC_CTYPE`` environment variable will also be set accordingly in the current process environment before the Python runtime is initialized.
 This ensures that in addition to being seen by both the interpreter itself and other locale-aware